Home » Paying For School » New York Veterans Benefits

 Gold Star Parent Annuity Program

-This Gold Star Parent Annuity Benefit authorizes an annuity payment of up to $500 per Gold Star parent of a deceased veteran.
-Gold Star parents who qualify will need to verify their eligibility on a yearly basis.
-Applicants also need to be a resident of the state of New York.
+The Gold Star Parent Annuity Benefit is a payment of up to $500 per Gold Star parent of a deceased veteran.
+Gold Star parents who qualify must re-verify their eligibility on a yearly basis.
+State residency is a requirement.

-For more information regarding New York veterans’ benefits, please visit – New York State Division of Veterans Affairs
+For more information regarding New York veterans’ benefits, please see the New York State Division of Veterans Affairs

 RELATED: